Launched in 2020, our new safeguarding courses have been developed in partnership with the BEF for anyone within the equestrian industry.

 Online refresher course

-Also new for 2020, British Dressage are providing an advanced online safeguarding training course written specifically for the equestrian sector in association with the British Equestrian Federation.
+British Dressage provide an advanced online safeguarding training course written specifically for the equestrian sector in association with the British Equestrian Federation.

 This course is aimed at equestrian coaches/instructors or anyone else who has already completed a BEF face-to-face safeguarding course and wishes to refresh their knowledge.
 This course covers both child and adult safeguarding including topics such as being person-centred, making referrals and handling allegations.